mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ### Revision history

-To keep track of the Project evolution, the user can create `versions` (similar to Git tags) that act as immutable snapshots of the configuration in a particular moment.
 To keep track of how a revision has changed over time, the user can access its revision history, which contains past snapshots of the Project configuration.

 ![Revision History modal](img/revision-history.png)